 Katherine Alfredo received her Ph.D. in civil engineering from the University of Texas - Austin focusing chemical interactions between fluoride, aluminum, and natural organic matter during drinking water treatment.
 Katherine's interest in drinking water issues in rural, developing areas of the world led her to Ghana on a 2008-2009 U.S. Fulbright Fellowship.
 After completing her Ph.D., Katherine worked at the American Water Works Association policy division in Washington D.C. focusing on water quality compliance and policy.
 While at the Earth Institute, she will be working with Upmanu Lall, director, Columbia Water Center, on fluoride and arsenic drinking water issues in India.
 Katherine also holds a Master of Science in Engineering in environmental engineering from the University of Texas - Austin and a Bachelor of Engineering in civil engineering from the Cooper Union for the Advancement of Art and Science.

-Elliot Cohen received his Ph.D. in environmental engineering from the University of Colorado – Denver funded by the NSF-IGERT program on sustainable urban infrastructure.
-His dissertation research combined theory and practice from urban metabolism, life-cycle assessment and energy, systems modeling to explore the dynamic relationship between water and energy, and its implications for future energy development.
-In 2012 Elliot received a Fulbright Fellowship to conduct related field research in India.
-At the Earth Institute Elliot will work with Vijay Modi, director, Modi Group, using his expertise on the Indian power sector and global water-energy conflicts to tackle grid-scale renewable energy integration and improve environmental performance of other large-scale engineered infrastructures.
+Elliot Cohen received his Ph.D. in Civil Engineering from the NSF-IGERT program on Sustainable Urban Infrastructure at the University of Colorado-Denver.
+His dissertation research combined theory and practice from urban metabolism, life-cycle assessment and statistical modeling to explore the dynamic relationship between water and energy resources and implications for future energy development.
+In 2012, Elliot was awarded a Fulbright Fellowship to conduct related fieldwork in India.
+At the Earth Institute, Elliot will work with Vijay Modi, director of the Sustainable Engineering Lab, to tackle grid-scale renewable energy integration and improve environmental performance of other large-scale engineered infrastructures.

 Astrid received her Ph.D. from Magdeburg University in Germany.
 During her fellowship at the Earth Institute, she will be working with Scott Barrett, Lenfest-Earth Institute professor of natural resource economics.
 Astrid will be using game theory and economic experiments to understand human decision making and how institutions can be designed to identify barriers and promote cooperation.
 Prior to her position at Columbia, Astrid was a research fellow at the University of Gothenburg, Sweden and the Centre for European Economic Research in Mannheim, Germany, where she received her M.A.
 She has also worked for the German Federal Environmental Agency.